Issues

 Write comments in the richer editor so you can draft longer updates more comfortably and format your notes before posting.

 Type @ in a comment to mention a teammate.
-Canary suggests matching members as you type, highlights mentions clearly in the thread, and sends an email notification to each mentioned teammate.
+Cofactor suggests matching members as you type, highlights mentions clearly in the thread, and sends an email notification to each mentioned teammate.

 Use mentions when you need input from a specific teammate, want to pull an owner into triage, or need to flag a follow-up directly from the issue discussion.